Jenny Holzer: Works

 Inflammatory Essays was a work consisting of posters Holzer created from 1979 to 1982 and put up throughout New York.
 The statements on the posters were influenced by political figures including Emma Goldman, Vladimir Lenin, and Mao Tse-tung.
 In 2018 an excerpt from that work was printed on a card stitched onto the back of the dress Lorde wore to the Grammys; the excerpt read, "Rejoice!
 Our times are intolerable.
 Take courage, for the worst is a harbinger of the best.
 Only dire circumstance can precipitate the overthrow of oppressors.
 The old & corrupt must be laid to waste before the just can triumph.
 Contradiction will be heightened.
 The reckoning will be hastened by the staging of seed disturbances.
 The apocalypse will blossom."
 Others at the Grammys wore white roses or all-white clothes to express solidarity with the Time's Up movement; Lorde wrote, "My version of a white rose — THE APOCALYPSE WILL BLOSSOM — an excerpt from the greatest of all time, jenny holzer."

 The medium of modern computer systems became an important component in Holzer's work in 1982, when the artist installed her first large electronic sign on the Spectacolor board in New York's Times Square.
 Sponsored by the Public Art Fund program, the use of light-emitting diodes (LEDs) allowed Holzer to reach a larger audience.
-The texts in her subsequent Survival series, compiled in 1983-85, speak to the great pain, delight, and ridiculousness of living in contemporary society.
+The texts in her subsequent Survival series, compiled in 1983–85, speak to the great pain, delight, and ridiculousness of living in contemporary society.
 She began working with stone in 1986; for her exhibition that year at the Barbara Gladstone Gallery in New York, Holzer introduced a total environment where viewers were confronted with the relentless visual buzz of a horizontal LED sign and stone benches leading up to an electronic altar.
 Continuing this practice, her installation at the Guggenheim Museum in 1989 featured a 163-meter-long sign forming a continuous circle spiraling up a parapet wall.
+This installation was re-imagined by the Guggenheim in 2024 for her show, Light Line.